hpi-swa-teaching/ProjectBoard/README.md

 ### Authentication-Token

-Squello needs a *Personal Access Token* to access the Github api.
+Squello needs a *Personal Access Token (classic)* to access the Github api.
 The scope of the token is dependent on your use case:
+- In any case you are going to need a token with the `project` scope (or `read:project` scope if you do not wish to edit the project).
-- If you are using *only* public repositories / project boards, the `public_repo` scope is sufficient ([Click here to generate a token with the proper scope](https://github.com/settings/tokens/new?description=Squello&scopes=public_repo))
+- If you are using project boards that are *only* linked to public repositories, the `public_repo` scope is sufficient ([Click here to generate a token with the proper scope](https://github.com/settings/tokens/new?description=Squello&scopes=public_repo,project))
-- If you are using one or more private repositories / project boards, the `public_repo` scope is *not* sufficient.
-Instead you need to grant squello full access to your repositories (`repo` scope). ([Click here to generate a token with the proper scope](https://github.com/settings/tokens/new?description=Squello&scopes=repo))
+- If you are using a project board linked to one or more private repositories, the `public_repo` scope is *not* sufficient.
+Instead you need to grant Squello full access to your repositories (`repo` scope). ([Click here to generate a token with the proper scope](https://github.com/settings/tokens/new?description=Squello&scopes=repo,project))

 ### please note:

-At the moment Squello can only display cards that are issues or pull requests.
-If you open a board that has notes on it, they won't be displayed in Squello.
-If you create a new card inside Squello, this will open an issue on GitHub.
+- At the moment Squello does only support projects that are linked to one repository only.
+- Columns can not be edited
+- Adding cards is not supported yet
+- Projects (classic) are supported until Github will sunset them.
+It is highly recommended to migrate any classic Project.